strbytes/odin-landing-page/README.md

 # odin-landing-page
-Second project for The Odin Project
+My second project for The Odin Project.
+So far has the base structure set up.